 Note

-The series starts with the original six hallmarks from the 2000 paper — the ones Hanahan and Weinberg considered essential.
-First up is sustaining proliferative signaling: how a cell learns to grow without being told to, and why that single capability is the entry point for almost everything else.
+Start wherever you want.
+But if you want the full logic, start with #01: how a cell learns to grow without being told to, and why that single capability is the entry point for almost everything else.

 Summary(Summary)

-Cancer is not random chaos — it is a structured acquisition of capabilities.
-The Hallmarks framework distills a century of biology into 14 functional traits shared by every malignant cell.
-Understanding each hallmark is understanding one piece of the machinery that turns a normal cell into something dangerous.
-This series covers all 14, with a focus on the ones that connect directly to experimental research.
+Cancer is a structured acquisition of capabilities — not random damage, but a reproducible biological trajectory that different cell types in different people converge on through different mutations.
+The Hallmarks of Cancer framework distills a century of research into 14 functional traits shared by every malignant cell.
+Understanding each hallmark is understanding one piece of the machinery.
+This series covers all 14.